Written and photographed by Halifax Central Library staff; in partnership with Marketing & Communications

 The Floof Family: A brief history

-Central Library has been a nesting ground for the last six years to a family of seabirds.
+Central Library has been a nesting ground for the last seven years to a family of seabirds.
 Lil Floof and her descendants have become a favourite feature of our @hfxpublib Instagram account, opens a new window, with many Haligonians following the family tree and all its branches.

 Since 2017, we have watched four hatchlings turn our rooftop into their home.
 As we are located in the Maritimes, we are no strangers to seagulls.
 The mix of nature in the urban city can be difficult for some, but in the case of these animals, they are thriving.
 During my observation of these creatures, I have learned a few things about seagulls, well, Herring Gulls, to be correct.